 - One year from the day the accident occurred for injury suits under Civ.
 Code Art.
 3492

 - One year from the death of your loved one for a wrongful death action under Civ.
 Code Art.
 2315.2

 However, some circumstances may extend or shorten the deadline in a fuel truck collision case.
 This could change how long you can wait to get started with a claim or decide if you need to sue the liable parties.

 Our law firm can help you understand the deadlines that may apply in your case.
-When working with us, we can ensure your case does not miss any important deadlines.
+When working with our New Orleans personal injury lawyers, we can ensure your case does not miss any important deadlines.

 We Have Helped Truck Accident Victims in New Orleans for More than 40 Years

 A fuel truck accident lawyer at our New Orleans office may be able to help with your case.
 We have represented accident victims through the claims process for more than four decades, winning over 6,500 cases for our clients in 2019 alone.

 We manage 15 offices across the Gulf South, helping injured people get the money damages they need to cover their accident losses.
 We are a contingency fee personal injury accident firm serving Louisiana, Mississippi, Arkansas, and Alabama.

 We fight for our clients’ rights, seeking a fair recovery and justice for the injuries and losses they suffered.
 Some recent results for our clients in Louisiana include:

 - $852,845: Car accident with neck and back pain and facial injuries in New Orleans, LA.